 Wednesday, October 1, 2014

-As Czech school registers were published short time ago on FamilySearch website, I have decided to write two blog posts - one about Czech basic education and another about these school registers.
-So let's get to the first part, history of our basic education system from its beginning to the first half of 20th century.
+As Czech school registers were published a short time ago on FamilySearch website, I have decided to write two blog posts - one about Czech basic education and another about these school registers.
+So let's get to the first part, history of the Czech basic education system from its beginning to the first half of 20th century.

 Monday, September 29, 2014